 2016 was an important year for me to be attending Pride.
 Like I said, I grew up somewhere incredibly homophobic–mass prayer meetings with thousands of people happened at the mere suggestion that public schools should be doing more to protect gay students.
 At one point, a local university professor had published an article arguing that schools should actively warn kids against being gay, because homosexuality might cause cancer.

 I’ve done what activism I can, but from half a country away, it’s been hard to even dent the bubble of misinformation and bigotry surrounding the area.

-Thankfully, people greater than me decided the wall had to go, and a month ago the city near where I grew up had its first-ever Pride Parade.
+Thankfully, people greater than me decided the bubble had to go, and a month ago the city near where I grew up had its first-ever Pride Parade.
 When it was announced, the people in the area rallied against it.
 The city refused to issue a permit, the police refused to protect it, and the local businesses unanimously refused to support it.
 Every single member of the local government refused to attend.
-The local MP actually issued a written statement that not only was he not going to attend, but he would never attend, even if he was free.
+The local MP, Ted Falk, actually issued a written statement that not only was he not going to attend, but he would never attend, even if he was free.
 Which is pretty dickish.

 They were expecting 200 people.

 I cried when I saw the photos.

 I was sad I couldn’t be there, to join in on supporting all these kids growing up somewhere where their very existence is taboo, and adults who have had to keep their entire lives a secret.
 I wish I could have been there to tell them that the people making their lives hell are a dying breed, and that there’s so, so much love and support out there.

 Instead, I’m celebrating here.
 I’ll take what I can get, and I’ll make sure to pass on that love and support wherever I go.